daedalus-ode/Notes/College/RISCV/Instructions (ISAs).md

 - Addressing modes define different ways to define 2 operands
 - Addressing on branches
 	- PC relative
+- Instructions
+	- `lui`
+	- `auipc rd, imm[31:12]`
+		- used to calculate the base address of symbol defined in data segment using PC relative addressing mode
+		- Used for calculating the long target address of symbol beyond the range of jal
 ## Procedures in Computer Hardware
 - Put the parameters to pass to the subroutine(procedure) into the argument register (a0 - a7)
 - After a subroutine (procedure), the register values which were backed up into the stack memory is retrieved creating the concept of localisation of variables in a function